-In addition to the Fund's main investments, the Fund may invest in equity securities of larger companies.
-An equity security represents a proportionate share of the ownership of a company; its value is based on the success or failure of the company's business, any income paid to stockholders, the value of its assets, and general market conditions.
-Common stocks and preferred stocks are examples of equity securities.
+The Fund generally invests in equity securities of companies that the Fund's investment manager believes are undervalued at the time of purchase and have the potential for capital appreciation.
+An equity security represents a proportionate share of the ownership of a company; its value is based on the success or failure of the company's business, any income paid to stockholders, the value of its assets and general market conditions.
+Common stocks and preferred stocks, securities convertible into common stocks, and REITs (real estate investment trusts) are examples of equity securities.
+The Fund invests predominantly in common stocks.
+The Fund may invest in convertible securities without regard to the ratings assigned by the rating services.
+The Fund may invest in any kind of REIT, including Equity REITs, Mortgage REITs and hybrid REITs.